Q-flex EID/RFID Tags

 - Compatible with any ISO-compliant EID/RFID tag reading device.

 - Insert tags using Q-flex, Pro or Allflex® applicators.

 - Can be custom imprinted (male side only) or handwritten on with Marking Pens.

 - For management use only!
 Not for official USDA tag programs.

-Female sides cannot be customized, but are pre-printed with a unique manufacturer RFID number.
+Female sides cannot be customized, but are pre-printed with a unique manufacturer EID number.
 Premier has no control over this number.
 Multiple packages of 5 may not be consecutive in number, but are consecutive within a package of 5.

 Male sides can be custom imprinted with:

 - Up to 2 lines of 13 characters